Solution

 A useful system has to do more than summarize documents.

-That is what makes the workflow buyer-side.
 The system is not deciding whether to bid.
-It is helping a buyer evaluate the bids already on the table.
+It is helping the buying team evaluate the bids already on the table.

 What Good Looks Like

-Teams should be able to move from scattered bid packages to one comparison flow where prices are normalized, fulfillment is graded, exclusions are visible, and every critical claim is cited back to the source.
+Teams should be able to move from scattered bid packages to one comparison view where fulfillment is graded, exclusions are visible, and critical claims link back to the source.

 What The Buyer Gets

-A buyer-side system has to produce something more durable than a score.
+The output has to be more durable than a score.

-Buyers need a comparison view that preserves price context, requirement status, exclusions, and evidence in one place.
+Buyers need a comparison view that preserves requirement status, exclusions, deviations, and evidence in one place.
 That is what lets procurement, technical, and legal stakeholders review the same decision path instead of debating disconnected extracts from the source material.

-When that artifact is strong, the software is not just saving time.
-It is lowering the friction of explaining and defending the award decision.
+When that review pack is clear, the software is not just saving time.
+It is reducing the work required to explain the award recommendation.